microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 You can, if you wish, view the newly created service binding in [Azure Portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):

-- Navigate to your Azure Spring Cloud Instance
+- Navigate to your Azure Spring Cloud instance
 - Click on Apps
 - Click on `weather-service`.
 - Click on Service Bindings.